Emergence of Collective Behaviors from Local Voronoi Topological Perception: The Bidirectional Hallway

 \subsection{Results}

-To model the sources, we capture the degree of freedom underlying the inflow by a parameter $L_{s}$ called the \emph{source length scale} that accounts for the agents' preferred inter-personal distance near the entrances.
-Specifically, if there is a half disk of radius $L_{s}$ centered somewhere on the entrance that is devoided of any agents, there is a large probability that a new agent will enter through that gap.
-Thus, the \textbf{smaller} $L_{s}$ is, the \textbf{larger} the influx. \\ Full detail on this stochastic entry process is presented in the Appendix but we remark that: i) the inflow rate is not constant and will diminish as the hallway is obstructed near the sources, ii) using $L_{s}$ to quantify inflow allows for a convenient comparison with the intrinsic length scale $L$.\\ Consequently, on top of our model's parameters $\nu$ and $L$, the exogenous quantity $L_{s}$ also plays a crucial role in the dynamics.
-However, we claim that to qualitatively survey the emergent behaviors, one can categorize $\nu$ as either ``weak'' or ``strong'' and focus on $(L,L_{s})$, where: \begin{itemize} \item weak alignment dynamics ($0<\nu\leq1$) are dominated by repulsion and homing, thus $L$ and $L_{s}$ take precedence over $\nu$. \item strong alignment ($\nu\geq2$) renders the influences of $L$ and $L_{s}$ harder to predict.
-As will be presented below; larger $\nu$ values are characterised by the presence of vorticity due to nonnegligible counterflow sheer. \end{itemize}
+Because $n(t)$ varies, its underlying degree of freedom is best represented by a \textbf{constant} quantity $L_s$ called the \emph{source length scale} that accounts for the preferred inter-personal distance of agents entering the hallway.
+Specifically, if there is a half disk of radius $L_{s}$ centered somewhere on the entrance that is devoid of any agents, there is a large probability that a new agent will enter through that gap.
+Thus, the \textbf{smaller} $L_{s}$ is, the \textbf{larger} the influx.
+Full detail on this stochastic entry process is presented in the Appendix but we remark that: i) the inflow rate (in agents per time unit) is not constant and will diminish as the hallway becomes obstructed near the sources, ii) using $L_{s}$ to quantify inflow allows for a convenient comparison with the intrinsic repulsion length scale $L$.

+Consequently, on top of our model's parameters $\nu$ and $L$, the exogenous quantity $L_{s}$ also plays a crucial role in the dynamics.
+However, we claim that to qualitatively survey the emergent behaviors, one can categorize $\nu$ as either ``weak'' or ``strong'' and focus on the pair $(L,L_{s})$ to draw a phase diagram since: \begin{itemize} \item weak alignment dynamics ($0<\nu\leq1$) are dominated by repulsion and homing, thus $L$ and $L_{s}$ take precedence over $\nu$. \item strong alignment ($\nu\geq2$) renders the influences of $L$ and $L_{s}$ harder to predict.
+As will be presented below; larger $\nu$ values are characterized by the presence of vorticity due to non-negligible counterflow sheer. \end{itemize}

-We emphasize that, as opposed to the case $\Omega=\mathbb{R}^2$ from \textsection \ref{sec:Single-point target}, the now present size effects make little to no qualitative difference between using Model I and Model II.
-In other words, as part of our observations, we encountered that having a non-negligible agent density on a restricted space produces very similar outcomes when agents base their speed upon personal forward area $F_i$ or on personal distance ahead $\ell_i$.\\ For thoroughness we included the results obtained with Model II in the Appendix but the remainder of \textsection \ref{sec-OBS-2} will focus on Model I.
+We emphasize that, as opposed to the case $\Omega=\mathbb{R}^2$ from \textsection\ref{sec:Single-point target}, the now present size and boundary effects make little to no qualitative difference between using Model I and Model II.
+In other words, as part of our observations, we encountered that having a non-negligible agent density on a restricted space produces very similar outcomes when agents base their speed upon personal forward area $F_i$ or on personal distance ahead $\ell_i$, i.e., using (\ref{eq:speed_scl-2}) versus (\ref{eq:speed_scl}).
+For thoroughness we included the results obtained with Model II in the Appendix but the remainder of \textsection \ref{sec-OBS-2} will focus on Model I.